 Where Did Those Pink and Blue Striped Hospital Baby Blankets Come From?

-You may not notice at first glance the common newborn baby picture that parents take, but when you put two social media pictures of newborn babies side to side, you’ll likely notice one blatant similarity – the receiving blanket the baby is wrapped up in.
+You may not notice at first glance the common newborn baby picture that parents take.
+However, when you put two social media pictures of newborn babies side to side, you’ll likely notice one blatant similarity – the baby blankets.

 Chances are, both baby blankets will be white, with those familiar blue and pink stripes.

 This isn’t just something that is common in photos from this new age of technology though – you’ll find the same thing on newborn babies from 50 years ago!
 Is this some grand conspiracy?

 Not quite.
 These baby blankets have been a popular choice among hospitals for several reasons:

 - The combination of the pink and blue stripes makes this linen gender-neutral so there’s no need for swapping.

 - These blankets are oftentimes cheaper than their patterned counterparts.